-This country farm girl could not wrap her head around the attraction of a cow parade.
+This country farm girl could not wrap her head around the attraction of a cow parade of Mayrhofen, Austria.
 Oh, I love ’em, I went to cow parades growing up, for sure.
 I was a 4-H girl, granddaughter of a dairy farmer, had a horse, 5 acres… but what was this attraction in Europe of a cow parade?
 Attracting thousands of tourists a year, Mayrhofen, Austria is world-renowned for their Almabtrieb (we Americans lovingly call this event “the cows coming home.”)

-I was totally not prepared for the spectacular of this “shin-dig” taking place in this little town in Austria celebrating the Alpine milking season.
+I was not prepared for the spectacle of this “shin-dig” taking place in this little town of Mayrhofen, Austria celebrating the Alpine milking season.
 Who knew?
-The bigger the bell the better the milk producer ~ way to go Bessie!
+The bigger the bell the better the milk producer ~ way to go Bessie! 🐄

-A few years ago, my friend Sybille took me on a day trip to Bregenz, Austria where we learned all about the Alpine dairy production and cheese making at the Alpine Kase Bregenzerwald – or the cheese strasse, (street) so I wasn’t completely in the dark.
-This really cool tour took us through the entire farming and production process.
+A few years ago, my friend Sybille took me on a day trip to Bregenz, Austria.
+In this quaint Austrian town, we learned all about the Alpine dairy production and cheese making at the Alpine Kase Bregenzerwald.
+Also known as the cheese strasse, (street) this was a really cool tour.
 I highly recommend a visit to this area of Austria.

 Our lovely B&B – Gästehaus Oblasser

-We booked our stay at the Gästehaus Oblasser just on the outskirts of town and it was idyllic and completely Austrian.
+We booked our stay at the Gästehaus Oblasser just on the outskirts of the town of Mayrhofen and it was idyllic and completely Austria.
 Owners Maria and Andreas run this family-friendly B&B in the Mayrhofen valley.
 Their attention to detail, gorgeous furnishings, wonderful breakfast, and helpfulness has me looking forward to another visit.
 Their tagline is “Urlaub mit Freundin.”
-(Vacation/Holiday with friends) That’s exactly how we left too with promises of a 2018 visit.
+(Vacation/Holiday with friends) This phrase is appropriate because it is exactly how we left.
+We are hoping to return in 2018.

 As soon as we arrived Maria had several sheets of information for us that included all the weekend events, concerts, and fun happenings throughout the town.
 She must have anticipated my excitement for my first visit here.